walterfreeman/phy211/syllabus.md

 is eligible to take an incomplete in the course.
 If you think that you may need to take an incomplete, please contact us as soon as possible.
 We will ask for documentation of your situation.

-In general, students may *only* take an incomplete if they have finished a substantial portion of the course (two of the four units) with a grade of C+ or better.
+In general, students may *only* take an incomplete if they have finished a substantial portion of the course (two of the four units) with a grade of B- or better.

 <a id="policy"></a>